NikhilRautela/Memory_Cache_Optimizer/README.md

 ```

 For full optimization capabilities, run with administrator privileges:
-- On Windows: Right-click and select "Run as administrator"
+- Right-click and select "Run as administrator"
-- On Linux/macOS: `sudo python desktop_app.py`

 **Advantages:**
 - Native UI performance